Anodynous/stenogotchi/README.md

 ## Configuration
-- Configuration files are placed in /etc/stenogotchi/
+* Configuration files are placed in /etc/stenogotchi/
-- Create a file called config.toml with overrides to the defaults.
+  * Create a file called config.toml with overrides to the defaults.
 Don't edit default.toml directly as it is overwritten on version updates.
+* Define your bluetooth devices in main.plugins.plover_link.bt_autoconnect_mac for auto-connect upon boot.
+Multiple comma separated devices in order of preference can be given.
+If no connection attempts are successful, the device will fall back to listening for incoming connection attempts.
+  * Issues with pairing or connecting after changes in bluetooth configurations can usually be fixed by unpairing the devices and re-pairing.
+On the Stenogotchi this is handled through bluetoothctl.

+        bluetoothctl
+        [bluetooth]# paired-devices
+        Device 00:DE:AD:BE:EF:00 Anodynous' Ipad
+        [bluetooth]# remove 00:DE:AD:BE:EF:00
+        [bluetooth]# exit

 ## Usage
 ![stenogotchi_2](https://user-images.githubusercontent.com/17461433/107883149-d5539680-6ef5-11eb-86fe-41f0b6293eed.jpg)